Life history questions in USOC (and BHPS)

 - Private changed from Yes to No

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Stephanie Auty - Understanding Society User Support Officer

-#2 Updated by Alita Nandi almost 2 years ago
+#2 Updated by Alita Nandi about 2 years ago

 - Status changed from In Progress to Feedback